ivanlam11703/Chess-Game/README.txt

 3. Using inheritance/subtyping for dynamic dispatch.
 		I used an abstract class Piece and extended the different pieces from this class.
-This is appropriate because the different pieces share a lot of instance variables and methods.
+The different pieces share a lot ofinstance variables and methods.
 		I chose abstract class over interface, because the implementation of some methods is the same for all classes.

-4. Complex game logic.
+4. Appropriately implementing game logic.
   		Chess has complex game logic.
 Each piece has a different way to move.
 There are special situations like en passant, check, checkmate, and castling.
 It
 		was a little tricky to implement this.